 Kerala’s pizhichil massage, by itself, is becoming quite popular.
 At the white sand tourist destination of Kovalam beach, 15 km from Trivandrum, I see every second establishment advertising massage.
 The more reputed one is the Devaki Health Care Center in Trivandrum.
 On the periphery of New Delhi, close to the Qutab Minar, is the Kairali Health Club which offers various Kerala treatments in ethnic environs.

-Jumping on the ayurveda bandwagon, last year Shahnaz Husain opened a panchkarma and Kerala massage center in south Delhi’s upmarket Greater Kailash area and introduced herbal cosmetics for pets.
-The charitable Moolchand Hospital offers panchkarma.
+Jumping on the Ayurveda bandwagon, last year Shahnaz Husain opened a panchakarma and Kerala massage center in south Delhi’s upmarket Greater Kailash area and introduced herbal cosmetics for pets.
+The charitable Moolchand Hospital offers panchakarma.

 Those spiritually inclined can try out the 50-bed spartan Santhigiri hospital, run by Guru Karurulkara near his ashram on the outskirts of Trivandrum.
 He and some of his disciples claim the power of darshan (extrasensory cognition) which is used to diagnose and to determine the karmic cause of disease as well as to prescribe a course of medical treatment leavened with prayer.

-Mata Amritanandmayi Math in Kollam district in Kerala has also opened an ayurveda hospital.
-One discovery I make in Kerala is that the gurus, called gurukkal, of the kalarippayat—the mother of the world’s martial art—often doubled as ayurveda physicians, specializing in orthopaedics.
-They obviously had to learn healing to handle the injuries inevitable during martial arts training.
+Mata Amritanandmayi Math in Kollam district in Kerala has also opened an Ayurveda hospital.
+One discovery I make in Kerala is that the gurus, called gurukkal, of the kalarippayat—the mother of the world’s martial art—often doubled as Ayurveda physicians, specializing in orthopedics.
+They obviously had to learn to heal to handle the injuries inevitable during martial arts training.